 Tangentially, thyroid eye disease (TED) is a condition associated with thyroid autoimmunity that causes the eyes to inflame (or "bulge").
 Most commonly related to Graves' disease, TED may respond to immunosuppressant therapies, but research shows modest results.

-There is no one-size-fits-all, and your particular set of health needs is different from the next person.
-We recommend that you work with your doctor to determine the right treatment plan for you.
+Each of us is unique with individual sensitivities.
+There is no one-size-fits-all thyroid treatment.
+Instead, we recommend that you work with your thyroid doctor to determine the right treatment plan for you.